iredmail/docs/4-howto/ldap.add.mail.forwarding.address.md

-# How to forward emails to other email addresses (mail forwarding)
+# LDAP: How to forward emails to other email addresses

 ## Set mail forwarding with iRedAdmin-Pro